Bates-ECON456-Thesis-Seminar/thesis-course-materials/assignments/methods_and_data.md

 methods and data.
 The presentation should be 2-5 minutes and no more than 3 presentation slides (not including a “works cited” slide).
 The presentation will be followed by 5-10 minutes of questions and discussion with the class.
-You will be assigned a presentation date on Oct 30.
-Please share your slides with Prof Bird before the start of class on your presentation date either as Google Slides or as a PDF via email.
+You will be assigned a presentation date on 3/7.
+Please share your slides with Prof Coombs before the start of class on your presentation date either as Google Slides or as a PDF via email.

 2. Thesis: Methods & Data .
 This assignment entails the completion and submission of three
 components:
     1. Methods & Data [Documents];
     2. Data Appendix [Documents];
-    3. Data summary command file (summary.do) [Command]. where [brackets] denote where this file(s) should be saved in your folder in Etna.
+    3. Data summary command file [Command]. where [brackets] denote where this file(s) should be saved in your folder in Etna.

 1. Methods & Data.
 The Methods & Data section should include subsections that describe